 Everyone must go through this process so take solace in knowing you are not alone.
 Lean on professional contacts, family and friends for practice and advice.
 Take deep breaths and know that business owners and hiring managers always respect those who are professional and prepared.

 If you have any further questions about working with recruiters or anything about the recruiting process, give us a call at 904-208-2200.
-We want to give unbiased answers to your questions, whether you choose to engage our help or not.
+We want to give unbiased answers to your questions, whether or not you choose to engage our help with negotiating a job offer.